src-run/vermicious-console-io-library/README.md

 $ composer require src-run/vermicious-console-io-library
 ```

-Alternatively, to add this project to your "composer.json" file, add the following to the "require" hash:
+Alternatively, to add this project to your "composer.json" file, add the following to the "require" section.

 ```json
 require: {